Fully Sintered (Metal Bond) Diamond & CBN, Wafering Blades

 Faster Drilling Action

-Diamond & CBN tools made utilizing SMART CUT technology are much more aggressive than your conventional tools.
-They can cut faster, while still leaving behind a smooth finish free of material deformation.
+Diamond drills made utilizing SMART CUT® technology are much more aggressive than your conventional drills.
+They can drill faster, while still leaving behind a smooth finish free of material deformation.

 Manufactured Using The Highest Quality Raw Materials